Accuracy of Guide's data and positions

 The subject of the accuracy of any astronomy software is a very complex one.
-The accuracy of positions shown by Guide varies from about a thousandth of an arcsecond (for stars in the Hipparcos catalog) to being as poor as several degrees (for some asteroids whose orbits have not been thoroughly studied).
+The accuracy of positions shown by Guide varies from about a thousandth of an arcsecond (for stars in the Hipparcos catalog) to being as poor as dozens of degrees (for some asteroids whose orbits have not been thoroughly studied).
 For moving objects, the accuracy is also a function of time; that of positions of planets within a century of the year 2000 is of the order of milliarcseconds, but probably no better than arcminutes for very distant dates.

 There is also the issue of how accuracy claims can be verified.
 Where possible, this should be done by comparing data from the software to actual, observed data.
 Comparison to results from other software is simply not trustworthy, especially since most software authors use similar algorithms.
 It is very easy for us to generate identical, but incorrect, answers.